 Homemade Apple Butter Recipe

 Super yummy right??!!
-Anything having to do with apples gets 6 thumbs up from my girls.
+Anything having to do with apples or even our Pumpkin Jam gets 6 thumbs up from my girls.
 I love just how easy this is to make.

 For us, eating organic food is important.
 We worked with a company called Natures Path recently and have been tinkering with recipes on their site.
 We made a few healthier desserts and then decided to make this.
 If you love apple picking with your family you might need an idea on how to use them up in the best way.